The Best Bottle Labels Will Help You Sell More Of Your Product

 firstname.lastname@example.org.
 If you have artwork ready, please attach it.
 If not, just send us some information and a preferred size and the purpose of your labels and we can help.

-As well as free advice for your label design, labelling laws and the stock for your food labels, Renton’s Labels will also provide you with the following:
+As well as free advice for your label design, labelling laws and the stock for your bottle labels, Renton’s Labels will also provide you with the following:

-- Free Delivery in Australia.
-You also receive low prices so your food products do not become too expensive since your labels will be printed on the best machine to suit your purpose.
+- Flat delivery fee of just $7.
+You also receive low prices so your bottled products do not become too expensive since your labels will be printed on the best machine to suit your purpose.
 We cater for short and long runs.

-- Protection from Our Double Guarantee (link to guarantee).
+- Protection from Our Double Guarantee.
 There is absolutely no risk to you when you buy from Renton’s Labels.
 You can also request that we set up a 30 day account for you.

 - Fast delivery of your orders and fast response to your enquiries and artwork uploads and changes.